davidlu1001/davidlu1001.github.io/source/_posts/ElasticSearch-backup-with-AWS-S3.md

 > Reference
 >
-> Just to mention here as a reference: By default, the cluster state is not restored.
-To include the global cluster state, need to set include_global_state to true in the restore request body (if include the cluster state in the previous backup operation).
+> By default, the cluster state is not restored.
+To include the global cluster state, need to set `include_global_state` to `true` in the restore request body (if include the cluster state in the previous backup operation), but usually we don’t want to backup the cluster state.
->
-> Usually we don’t want to backup the cluster state.
-And the cluster settings (not including index / shard settings) are stored in our configuration management settings
 >
 > An existing index can be only restored if it’s closed and has the same number of shards as the index in the snapshot.
 >